kasperjunge/vibe-coding.dk/spec_driven_development/Exercise_Spec_Driven_Development.md

 ```

 The agent will:
-- Check if you have multiple projects in `specs/` and ask which to work on
 - Read `specs/<project-name>/prototype/notes.md` if it exists (from prototyping phase)
 - Ask clarifying questions to understand requirements fully
 - Generate a structured requirements document at `specs/<project-name>/requirements.md` with user stories and acceptance criteria

-**Review the output:** Read through the generated requirements and ask the agent to make adjustments if anything doesn't align with your vision.
+**Review the output:** Skim through the generated requirements and ask the agent to make adjustments if anything doesn't align with your vision.

 ### 5. Design Phase